swiftlang/swift/docs/HighLevelSILOptimizations.rst

 This document describes the high-level abstraction of built-in Swift data structures in SIL that is used by the optimizer.
-You need to read this document to understand the early stages of the Swift optimizer or if you are working on some of the containers in the standard library.
+You need to read this document if you wish to understand the early stages of the Swift optimizer or if you are working on one of the containers in the standard library.

 Why do we need high-level optimizations?